frescobaldi/frescobaldi/frescobaldi_app/userguide/documentfonts_text.md

 The `Text Fonts` tab populates a list of all text fonts that are available to LilyPond (which may differ from fonts seen by other programs).
-Each font may or may not include subfamilies (such as *Condensed*, *Display* etc.) and eventually one or mulitple weights, for which a short sample text is displayed.
+Each font may or may not include subfamilies (such as *Condensed*, *Display* etc.) and eventually one or multiple weights, for which a short sample text is displayed.

 Note that this list is created by running LilyPond with the `-d-show-available-fonts` command line option, which may take some time.
 It is